ibm-cloud-docs/containers/ts-storage-classic-file-access-denied.md

 ```
 {: screen}

-Your worker nodes might not have access to the your file storage.
+Your worker nodes might not have access to your file storage.
 {: tsCauses}

 Follow the steps to ensure that your worker nodes have access.
 Note that these steps require classic infrastructure permissions.